weitianyi1996/LeetCode-Practice/README.md

 # LeetCode-Practice
 Used for Tianyi Wei to practice LeetCode algorithm problems.
-Each week supposed to finish 5 new questions.
+Each week supposed to finish 5 questions.